echods/Roles/README.md

 $user->isEmployee();
 ```

-Alternatively you can do the follow:
+Alternatively you can do the following:

 ```
 $user->hasRole('editor');